Logo Design: Exploring the DNA of a Good Logo Design

 As soon as you see the iconic swoosh mark, you know you’re looking at a pair of Nike shoes.
+The Nike swoosh is one of those rare symbols that’s instantly recognizable even without words — proof that a great logo can carry an entire brand identity on its own.

 When those two golden arches emerge in the distance, you can almost taste McDonald’s trademark fries.